alexander-rykov/user-storage-project/README.md

 ## Step 2

+The class diagram below shows the application state after all refactorings in the current step.

 ![Client and UserStorageService Step 2](images/ClientAndServiceStep2.png "Client and UserStorageService Step 2")

 - [ ] Create a new branch with name "step2", and switch to this branch.